 FIRST-YEAR STUDENT PREREGISTRATION

-Separate from Fall and Spring Preregistration, new first-year students participate in First-Year Student Preregistration in block 2.
-New first-year students are mandatorily enrolled in blocks 1 and 2 with their First-Year Experience courses.
-First-Year Student Preregistration is the formal process for new first-year students to register for blocks 3 and 4 and to select their spring courses to be saved as a draft to return to during Spring Preregistration.
-In First-Year Student Preregistration, students are allowed 20-points to distribute between their choices for blocks 3 & 4 and will be enrolled in courses or placed on waiting lists based on the student’s point bid.
-Students will also have 40-points to distribute for their saved spring course selections.
+New first-year students participate in First-Year Preregistration in the Summer prior to their first Fall semester.
+New first-year students are mandatorily enrolled in blocks 1 and 2 with their First-Year Program.
+First-Year Preregistration is the formal process for new first-year students to register for blocks 3 and 4 and to select their spring courses to be saved as a draft to return to during Spring Preregistration.
+In First-Year Preregistration, point allocations are disabled for blocks 3 & 4; students will be enrolled into courses or placed on waiting lists based on reserved seats and course availability.
+First-Years will have 40-points to distribute on their saved spring course selections to return to with all students during Spring Preregistration.

-*Note for Transfer Students: New transfer students are not required to take an FYE, First Year Experience course.
-Transfer students admitted in the Fall or Winter send their course registrations to the Registrar’s Office before classes begin and can choose from the complete course listings; typically courses that have availability.
+*Note for Transfer Students: New transfer students are not required to take FYP, First Year Program courses.
+Transfer students admitted in the Fall or Winter send their course registrations to the Advising Hub before classes begin and can choose from the complete course listings; typically courses that have availability.
 Transfer students do not bid points for courses offered in their first semester at CC because Preregistration for returning students has already been processed.

 All students, returning and new first-years, will participate in Spring Preregistration in block 3.
 If a student has already created a saved draft of their spring course selections and points, they will be able to either revise or formally submit for processing.
 Like Fall Preregistration, students will be allowed 40-points to distribute between their blocks 5 – 8 choices.
 Spring Preregistration will formally process course registrations and points for the spring semester and enroll students in courses or place them on a waiting list based on the student’s point bid.